Résumé of John Stracke

 systems.

-- Architected and implemented the OpenDVE networking
+- Built the peer-to-peer OpenDVE videoconferencing networking

 - Created the prototype of Netscape Media Server (a